linYDTHU/Resolving_copycat_problems_via_residual_prediction/README.md

 ```
   python3 main.py --folder action_residual_prediction --gpus 0 1 2 -de NocrashTrainingDense_Town01
 ```
-3. The training checkpoint would be saved in _logs
+3. The training checkpoints would be saved in _logs
 4. The driving results would be saved in _benchmarks_results